agustinoli/Godot-GameTemplate/README.md

 - To enable/disable pause menu levels set: `PauseMenu.can_show = true `
 - Check convinient signals in Game singleton (New Game, Continue, Resume, Restart, ChangeScene, Exit)
 - Localization is possible adding languages and strings to this [CSV file](https://github.com/agustinoli/Godot-GameTemplate)
-- CI/CD pipeline runs on main branch and builds an export for each plataform (Windows, Mac, Linux and HTML5) and then deploys it to an already-made itch.io page.
-Only needs 3 secrets (ITCH_GAME, ITCH_USER and BUTLER_CREDENTIALS).
-You need to edit game page so html version is playable online.

 ### Singletone roles: